Miron Ruina

-Miron Ben Ruina (מירון בן רוינה; born March 25, 1998) is an Israeli-Finnish professional basketball player for Hapoel Tel Aviv of the Ligat HaAl and the EuroLeague.
+Miron Ben Ruina (מירון בן רוינה; born March 25, 1998) is an Israeli-Finnish professional basketball player for Hapoel Ironi Eilat of the Israeli Basketball Premier League.
 He plays the power forward and center positions.

 Biography

 Ruina was born in Helsinki, Finland.
 His father is Israeli, and his mother is Finnish.
 He moved to Israel with his family shortly after he was born.
 He is 6 ft 8 in tall, and weighs 230 lb.

 Professional career

 He played for Hapoel Kfar Saba (2016–17), Hapoel Galil Elyon (2017–19), and Elitzur Yavne (2019–20).

 Ruina played for Hapoel Eilat in the Israeli Basketball Premier League from 2020 to 2022.

 On July 13, 2022, he signed with Hapoel Gilboa Galil of the Israeli Basketball Premier League.

 Israeli national team

 He played for the Israeli national basketball team in the 2014 U16 FIBA European Championship Men, the 2015 FIBA U18 European Championship Men (winning a silver medal), the 2016 FIBA U18 European Championship, the 2017 FIBA U20 European Championship (silver medal), and the 2018 FIBA U20 European Championship (gold medal).